yousoumar/unsplash/README.md

 # Unsplash

-With validation both in the browser and on the server, this project is a minimaliste Unsplash clone, carried out with `Express`, `Node`, `MongoDB`, `React`, and styled with `SASS`.
+With validation both in the browser and on the server, this project is a minimaliste Unsplash clone, carried out with `Express`, `Node`, `MongoDB`, `React`, and styled with `Sass`.
 Quite user friendly, the app allows to upload an image, search instantly among existing images, and finally delete an image.

 # Overview